 Language/structural feature Example This makes the reader imagine Mid-line punctuation 'the boy, quick too, slammed' An energetic and tense situation Simile A gruesome event.
 Adjective There wasn't much respect for the cat.
-Powerful verbs It was a violent act.

 Choose one that suits your interests: if you want to, do more than one!